Barrister banner

 Proceeds of Crime:

 Dominic appears on behalf of both the prosecution and the defence in cases in which confiscation proceedings are contemplated.
 His practice includes instruction in stand-alone cash forfeiture and confiscation hearings, including enforcement proceedings and appeals.
-Notable successes include securing a stay of criminal sanctions in enforcement proceedings in which the prosecution was applying to enforce an order made around 10 years ago.
+Notable successes include securing a stay of criminal sanctions in enforcement proceedings in which the prosecution was applying to enforce an order made around 10 years earlier.

 Inquests: